Ibrahem-Ahmed/Material-Ageing/README.md

 Using this report will eliminate worksheet calculations if batch is not configured on SAP ERP system

 ## Prequisits
-User has authorization to access T-Code:MB5B
+* User has authorization to access T-Code:MB5B
-Valuation is on the plant level
+* Valuation is on the plant level
+* FIFO is used for Ageing

 ## Steps to create the report
 1. Create the report